 In this article we will take time to address furnace inducer motor problems and provide reasonable solutions or recommendations for you to consider.
 We will briefly discuss the furnace inducer motors function and address issues that can arise when it’s not working properly.
-We will also help you decide if the issue is something you can diagnose yourself or will have to give a technician a call to get your furnace back on track.
+We will also help you decide if the issue is something you can diagnose yourself or will have to give a technician a call for Sacramento HVAC service.

 Before you get the comfort of warm airflow in your house, there are sequences of events that must occur between you adjusting your thermometer to your desired temperature and the vents blowing in warm air.
 There are six main steps in the furnace sequence of operation, they are Thermostat → Furnace Inducer Motor → Furnace Pressure Switch → Igniter → Gas Valve → Sensor Flame → Blower Motor.